Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

     The tutorial is also posted on the CS 210 resources webpage https://piazza.com/arizona/spring2019/csc210/resources

- 2. Accept the github assignment for PA8, XXX will update this link soon Import your PA8 github repository into Eclipse as usual.
+ 2. Accept the github assignment for PA8, [https://classroom.github.com/a/AR45gqck]
+    Import your PA8 github repository into Eclipse as usual.

  3. Run the given starter code and see what it does.